Table of Contents

 The Supreme Court has extended constitutional rights to individuals.
 Still, the cases of two recent judgments by the Eighth Circuit and the Southern District of New York illustrate a more nuanced approach to extending constitutional obligations to private actors.

-One of the most important developments in the extension of civil liberties in the 1960s was when the Supreme Court extended constitutional obligations to private actors via broadening the concept of state action.
+One of the most critical developments in the extension of civil liberties in the 1960s was when the Supreme Court extended constitutional obligations to private actors by broadening the state action concept.

 Burton v.
 Wilmington Parking Authority challenged the segregation of blacks seeking to enjoy a meal at a private restaurant.
 This is what started it all.